nmajor/emailgate/NOTES.md

 - I will probably want to add hooks in the page and email schemas to update the compilation updatedAt field after save.
 That way I can always know if the compilation pdf is up to date.

 ### Todo Fri May 6
-- Combine the emails page and the pages page into a compilation customization page.
-Call the page "Edit"
-- Make a big button to "Get started by creating an email compilation" for the dashboard if user has no compilations.
 - Delete everything in the production database.
 - Delete everything in the manta storage folders.
 - On the preview page add a button that says, "Approve PDF".
 Only show that if the pdf is valid and up to date.
 Then after they Approve the pdf, Give them the option to add X number of copies to the cart.